elk-audio/elk-docs/documents/run_elk_on_boards.md

 ## 2. Check audio hat

 Elk Audio OS automatically detects the audio hat during boot by probing the Codecs.
-The detected hat name can be shown by running
+The detected hat name can be shown running

 ```bash
 $ cat /tmp/audio_hat
 ```

-In case your hat is not recognized or is not supported you will have a warning message during login like this one
+If your hat is not recognized, or is not supported, you will get a warning message during login similar to the following:

 ```
 Sorry, elk-pi hat is not currently supported.